Mason Bloomfield: Norwich City

 On 23 March 2018, it was announced that Bloomfield would join Norwich City in the summer of 2018.
 On 24 June 2018 he joined Scottish side Hamilton Academical on loan from Norwich.
 He was recalled by Norwich in January 2019.
 Bloomfield joined AFC Fylde on loan for the remainder of the season on 4 January 2019.
 He made his debut for the club the following day as a substitute with Fylde trailing 2–1 to Bromley; Bloomfield provided the assist for a Fylde equaliser before being substituted for a compound fracture in his forearm, with Fylde eventually losing 3–2.
 Bloomfield failed to play again that season.

 On 31 May 2019, Bloomfield joined Crawley Town on loan for the 2019–20 season.
 He made 24 appearances for Crawley across the 2019–20 season and scored 4 goals.
 He was released by Norwich at the end of the season.

 Hartlepool United

 Bloomfield signed permanently for Hartlepool United on 5 August 2020.
 Bloomfield scored his first Hartlepool goal in a 6–0 FA Cup victory at Ilkeston Town.
 Bloomfield was released by Hartlepool at the end of the season.

 Barnet

 On 1 July 2021, Bloomfield signed for Barnet.
 He scored three goals in 21 appearances for the Bees.

 Bromley

 In February 2022, Bloomfield joined Bromley for an undisclosed fee.

 Farnborough

 On 1 January 2023, Bloomfield signed for National League South club Farnborough, scoring the winner the same day on his debut in a 2–1 win over Hungerford Town.

+Hampton & Richmond Borough

+On 19 May 2023, it was confirmed that Bloomfield would join fellow National League South side, Hampton & Richmond Borough, following the expiry of his contract with Farnborough.

+Return to Farnborough

+On 7 June 2024, Bloomfield returned to Farnborough ahead of the 2024–25 campaign, after a season away from Cherrywood Road.

+On 3 October 2024, it was announced that Bloomfield had left the club due to personal reasons.

+In June 2025, Bloomfield returned to Farnborough.